grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 Recently I've been looking at a few programming languages and in particular the functional ones and noticed that there appears to be a trend with them.
 While having some very good benefits and being quite the joy to use and write in, they seem to be not very popular.
 As you may have guessed from the title, I think a large part of this is down to syntax and I'd like to try and explain why I think this may be.
 I'd Ike to preface it with it not being the only reason I think but it's for sure one of my larger ideas as to why this may be

-For reference, this post is purely a food for thought kind of post and is not an argument either way.
+For reference, this post is purely a food for thought kind of post and is not an argument in any way.

-## Most Popular, also most C-Like.
+## Most Popular Languages are also the most C-Like.
 Coincidence?

 Using the website [Languish](https://tjpalmer.github.io/languish/) as a means of measuring popularity, the top 8 (as of writing this) are as follows:
 - Python